cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

-the software isn't purchased but leased, and leasing involves outside vendors who must have the technological skill sets and resources to manage the technology.
+the software isn't purchased but leased, and leasing involves outside vendors who must have the technological skill sets and resources to manage and provide the technology.
-So we rely, in very important ways, on others more: we are more dependent on other actors in the publishing and e-resource provider ecosystem.
+So we rely, in very important ways, and are more dependent on other actors in the publishing and e-resource provider ecosystem.
-That involves a lot of trust, and it means more negotiations between librarians and vendors and the ability to collaborate and develop good, ethical relationships.
+That involves a lot of trust, and it involves more negotiations between librarians and vendors, and the ability to collaborate and develop good, ethical relationships.
 The kind of work that may increase,